 Notifications can also be viewed on the dashboard at informeddelivery.usps.com.
 Notifications are not sent on days when there is no mail to be delivered, or on Sundays and federal holidays.

 There is a lot of potential for marketers as this program takes root.
 You have the option to make the images interactive by connecting to your website or landing pages.
-We’ll review this new service in more detail within our next newsletter.

 HOW DO I SIGN UP?